City Guides

 7. BBQ Pork Steak at Five Aces Bar-B-Que

 Another much-loved St. Louis food is found at Five Aces Bar-B-Que.
-The barbecued pork steak is made with a shoulder (or blade) steak that is slowly simmered in a tomato and vinegar sauce to help tenderize it.
-Navy veteran owner Antonio Ellis uses a combination of Creole and jerk spices to season the pork steaks before coating them in a sticky, molasses-like sauce.
+The BBQ Pork Steak is one of the best dishes here.
+It's made with a shoulder (or blade) steak that is slowly simmered in a tomato and vinegar sauce to help tenderize it.

 The Vibe